ManticoreGamesInc/platform-documentation/src/index.md

 ## About the Documentation

-The Core documentation is continuously written by Manticore and members of the Creator Community.
+The Core documentation is continuously written and edited by Manticore and members of the Creator Community.
 To contribute, click the <a href="#" title="Edit this page" class="md-icon">edit</a> icon in the top right corner of any page of the documentation.